Panzer Grenadier series: Panzer Grenadier

-Panzer Grenadier The first game to start the series, It had German and Soviet counters, 4 hard mounted maps, and was eventually replaced by the Eastern Front game.
+The original game in the series, Panzer Grenadier was eventually replaced by Eastern Front.

 Heroes of the Soviet Union

-Heroes of the Soviet Union Added more German and Soviet counters and two mounted maps and 24 scenarios to the original Panzer Grenadier game, which were both replaced with Eastern Front game.
+Added more German and Soviet counters and two mounted maps and 24 scenarios to the original Panzer Grenadier game, which were both replaced with Eastern Front game.

 Eastern Front

-Eastern Front was the deluxe replacement for the Panzer Grenadier game and is set in 1941.
-It is currently in a deluxe edition and features 112 scenarios.
-Includes German, Romanian and Russian troops and 8 maps.
+The deluxe replacement for the Panzer Grenadier game.
+Set in 1941., it features 112 scenarios and includes German, Romanian and Russian troops and 8 maps.

 Road to Berlin

-Road to Berlin is set in 1945 and features 75 scenarios.
+Set in 1945 and features 75 scenarios.

 Beyond Normandy

-Beyond Normandy covers British forces fighting the Waffen SS in Normandy.
+Allied forces confront Waffen SS in Normandy.

 Airborne Introductory Edition

-Airborne Introductory Edition is a game that is intended to introduce players to the Panzer Grenadier series.
-The game covers American paratroopers during the D-Day landings.
+Intended to introduce players to the Panzer Grenadier series and focuses on American paratroopers during the D-Day landings.

 Semper Fi!
 Guadalcanal

-Guadalcanal is the only boxed game in the Panzer Grenadier series set in the Pacific theater at this time.
+The first boxed game in the Panzer Grenadier series set in the Pacific theater.
 It consists of Japanese forces defending the island of Guadalcanal from U.S. Marines, including Raiders and Paratroopers, in 1942.